pypeit/PypeIt/doc/deimos_howto.rst

 In this example, all of the frametypes were accurately assigned in the :doc:`pypeit_file`, so there are no edits to be made.
 This should generally be the case for DEIMOS.
+However, if frame types are not assigned correctly, you can edit them following these instructions on the :ref:`data_block`.

 On the other hand, it is the user's responsibility to remove any bad (or undesired) calibration or science frames from the